 Lime juice that has yet to be opened can be kept in the pantry as long as it is away from light sources and changes in temperature.

 What about a fresh batch of lime juice that you made yourself?
-Store that in the fridge immediately like you would with other juices.
+Store that in the fridge immediately, like with other juices.
 Keep in mind that homemade lime juice won’t last as long as store-bought ones.

 How Long Does Lime Juice Last?